N2-Sys/SK-Gradient/examples/NLP/README.md

 ## Datasets

 We use the [THUCNews](http://thuctc.thunlp.org/) dataset.
 More precisely, we use a small subset of the THUCNews dataset provided by this repository [Bert-Chinese-Text-Classification-Pytorch](https://github.com/649453932/Bert-Chinese-Text-Classification-Pytorch).
+This example includes a full duplicate of this dataset in the `THUCNews/data` directory.

 ## Pretrained model